idealfed/idealforms-jiraserver/README.md

 To use please install from the Atlassian Marketplace from within your JIRA system.

 To compile and alter or branch:  You need to set up an Atlassian development environment with the Atlassian SDK.
 This is not hard and once done you should be able to:  "atlas-package" this project.

+(Self compiled and installed implementations are not supported by Ideal Federal LLC.)